Veterans, for personal assistance contact

 Click below to review your admissions checklist.

-We offer a number of support services and amenities for veterans and their families including
+Edison State offers a number of support services and amenities for veterans and their families including

 Veterans Lounge Located in the West Hall of the Piqua campus, the Veterans Lounge serves as a quiet study place for veterans.